SpencerLimSzeSing/mds-fyp/README.md

 ## 📌 Conclusion

-This project set out to predict daily rainfall severity from meteorological data.
+This project set out to analyse and predict daily rainfall severity from meteorological data.
 After testing several models, the stacking approach with a tuned ANN meta-learner came out on top, outperforming any single model on its own.

 What stood out was how much the ensemble helped with imbalanced rainfall categories — combining different algorithms picked up on patterns that individual models missed.
 The final model is deployed through a Streamlit app, so users can plug in weather inputs and get predictions in real time.

 Beyond the technical result, this project shows what's possible when machine learning meets weather analytics — giving weather-sensitive industries a more reliable way to plan around what's coming.

+### Business Value of the proejct
+- Supports agricultural planning through more reliable rainfall forecasting.
+- Assists disaster preparedness by improving early identification of heavy rainfall events.
+- Helps transportation and operations anticipate weather-related disruptions.
+- Provides an interactive decision-support dashboard for real-time rainfall prediction and weather monitoring.